Cochlear Implant Consultation and Surgery Center in India

 The cochlear implant surgery is a surgical procedure in which an electronic aid or device is fixed inside the inner ear in order to repair the damaged functions of the inner ear.

 However, it is well known that its a surgical procedure.
 But is it necessary to go under this surgery in all types of hearing impairment?
 What are the specific conditions which demand surgery?
 Let’s discuss.

 You can book a cochlear surgery in India with the best surgeon.
 Contact us on 18001214408 to know about the cochlear implant hearing aid cost in India.

-How does cochlear implant work?
+How does a cochlear implant work?

-Cochlear implant (CI) usually pass the peripheral auditory system which normally collects the sound and then converts that received sound into hair cells movement in the cochlea.
+A cochlear implant is very different from a hearing device, the hearing takes time to learn or relearn.
+They usually pass the peripheral auditory system which normally collects the sound and then converts that received sound into hair cells movement in the cochlea.
 These hair cells inside part release potassium ions in reaction to the hair cells’ movement.

 Here the cochlear implant parts collect the sound and digitize the sound.
 Then, converts the digitized sound into electrical signals and transmit the digitized signals to the electrodes implanted in the cochlea.
 The electrodes start stimulating the cochlear nerve, sending the signals to the brain.